 Anise has traveled the world singing and acting for many years.
 Just coming from a Gospel concert in Portland, Oregon, Anise is excited to join Lamb’s Players for another run of BOOMERS.
 “It’s been 6 years since I last performed Boomers at the Horton Grand Theatre, and boy I am proud to be a cast again with this great cast.
 Look out 2014, here we come…Again!”
 Regional credits: Center Theatre Group/Ahmanson Theatre “Leap of Faith” and Broadway workshop/ St James Theatre NYC.
 San Diego Repertory Theatre and Moonlight Theatre “Tommy”.
 Geffen Playhouse LA,“Nightmare Alley”.
 Starlight Musical Theatre “Suds”.
 Old Globe Theatre: “Sammy”, “How the Grinch Stole Christmas!”
 (Auntie Who 07, 08, 09, 10) Lambs Players: “Boomers”, TheatreWorks “Once on this Island”, “Caroline or Change”, “Sparks”, Lorraine Hansberry Theatre “Dance On Widows Row”, “Blue”, Woodmeister Theatre: “Sophisticated Ladies”, Townsend Light Opera “Showboat”, California Conservatory, “A Grand Night for Singing”, “Smoky Joe's Cafe', Sierra Repertory Theatre: “Beehive”, San Francisco Workshop: “AfterShocks”, Portland Civic Theatre, “Little Shop of Horrors”.
 National Tours: Ain't Misbehavin', Menopause The Musical.
 European Gospel Tour: Emmitt Powell and the Gospel Elites, New Beginnings Gospel.
 She has appeared in many television commercials and has recorded many radio spots.
 Anise is proud to be a member of Actors’ Equity Association.

-recently played drums for Mixtape, Godspell and Boomers at the Horton Grand Theatre.
-His past LPT performance credits also include Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
-In addition, David performs regularly with the North Coast Repertory Theatre, San Diego Repertory Theatre and Cygnet Theatre and has been heard in past performances with the Theatre in Old Town, Moonlight Stage Productions, J*Company, and CCT.
+David's most recent Horton Grand productions include Joseph and the Amazing Technicolor Dreamcoat, Mixtape, Godspell and Boomers.
+Other past LPT performance credits include Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
+In addition, David performs regularly with the North Coast Repertory Theatre, San Diego Repertory Theatre (where he most recently finished the world premier of Everybody's Talkin') and Cygnet Theatre, and has been heard in past performances with the Theatre in Old Town, Moonlight Stage Productions, J*Company, and CCT.
 David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with the New Youth Orchestra as the head of percussion studies.
 David is extremely proud to be an Associate Artist with LPT.

 An Associate Artist with Lamb's for over twenty years with nearly fifty productions.
 He received a BA in Music from SDSU and a MA in Music from UCSD, where he studied with world renowned Double Bassist Bertram Turetzky.
 Oliver toured nine years with the US Navy Band and has played for U.S. Presidents Carter, Ford, Reagan, Bush and many foreign dignitaries.
 He has performed at the North Sea Jazz Festival in Holland and the Montreux Jazz Festival in Switzerland with jazz trumpet great Clark Terry.
 Oliver also played the world premiere of a jazz version of "A Midsummer Nights Dream", written and directed by drum legend Max Roach.
-Double bassist with the La Jolla Symphony Orchestra for five years, three as Principal.
-Favorite LPT productions include Boomers, 1776, Quilters, Pippin, Mixtape, Pump Boys and Dinettes, Godspell, American Rhythm, Guys and Dolls, Into the Woods, The Secret Garden, South Pacific, Hello Dolly, She Loves Me, My Fair Lady, Private Lives, The Mystery of Edward Drood, Joe vs the Volcano, Festival of Christmas '13 and Joseph and the Amazing Technicolor Dreamcoat.
+Oliver played double bass with the La Jolla Symphony Orchestra for five years, three as Principal.
+Favorite LPT productions include Boomers, 1776, Quilters, Pippin, Mixtape, Pump Boys and Dinettes, Godspell, American Rhythm, Guys and Dolls, Into the Woods, The Secret Garden, South Pacific, Hello Dolly, She Loves Me, My Fair Lady, Private Lives, The Mystery of Edward Drood, Joe vs the Volcano, Festival of Christmas '13, Joseph and the Amazing Technicolor Dreamcoat and West Side Story.

 Avery is honored and delighted to be back at LPT as a part of the ongoing tradition of Festival of Christmas!
 You last saw Avery when she was 5, performing as “Posey “ in “Christmas On My Mind” with her big sister.
 Now all grown up and in 6th grade, she attends middle school in Escondido and enjoys horseback riding, dance and modeling.
 Some of her credits include “Young Terk” in Tarzan & “Ginger” in Zombie Prom.
 Many thanks to this amazing artistic team, the great cast, her family, friends and instructors for supporting her dream of performing.
 Merry Christmas everyone!

-Lamb's appearances include the original cast of MiXtape for which she was awarded the San Diego Critics Circle award for her performance as Allison, Festival of Christmas – Christmas Stars and Catch a Falling Star, Joseph and the Amazing Technicolor Dreamcoat, An American Christmas, as well as regular appearances with the Lamb's Sunday Night Cabaret series and as a vocalist on the BEST of Festival Christmas CD.
-Regional credits include the Original Cast of Jersey Boys and Frank Wildhorn's Dracula, the Musical at the La Jolla Playhouse; Sally Bowles in Cabaret with Cygnet Theatre; Beehive, the 60's Musical with Miracle Theatre Productions (Patté Award); Annie Get Your Gun with Welk Resort Theatre (San Diego Playbill Award); I Love You, You're Perfect, Now Change (Welk Resort, Candlelight Pavilion, Starlight); Man of La Mancha, Defying Gravity (North Coast Rep.) Other favorite credits include Pippin, The Miracle Worker, The Servants Ring, Brilliant Traces, Crazy for You and Once Upon a Mattress, Maga, Michael, Waverly, Charlton and my angel in Heaven, Daddy…you are beautiful dreams come true!
-Jeremiah 29:11 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
+Joy is elated to return with MiXtape as part of the original cast that lit up the stage with 80’s favorites for over 3 years, earning her the San Diego Critic’s Circle Award in the role of Alison.
+Joy feels like family at Lamb’s, performing in several of their amazing productions, including Festival of Christmas – Christmas Stars and Catch a Falling Star, An American Christmas, as well as regular appearances with the Lamb's Cabaret series and as a vocalist on the BEST of Festival Christmas CD.
+Her most recent performance with Lamb’s holds a special place in her heart, with her phoenix return to stage as the Narrator in Joseph and the Amazing Technicolor Dreamcoat, after a devastating accident.
+Regional credits include the Original Cast of Jersey Boys and Frank Wildhorn's Dracula, the Musical at the La Jolla Playhouse; Sally Bowles in Cabaret with Cygnet Theatre; Beehive, the 60's Musical with Miracle Theatre Productions (Patté Award); Annie Get Your Gun with Welk Resort Theatre (San Diego Playbill Award); I Love You, You're Perfect, Now Change (Welk Resort, Candlelight Pavilion, Starlight); Man of La Mancha, Defying Gravity (North Coast Rep.) Holy Spirit, you’re the reason that I sing!
+Michael, Waverly, Charlton, Maga and my angel in Heaven, Daddy…If you fall, I will catch you.
+I’ll be waiting.

 Since 1984 Mike has designed over 190 productions at Lambs Players in addition to many shows at such companies as San Diego Rep, The Laguna Playhouse and the Old Globe/USD MFA program.
 Recent favorites include sets for Wit and Les Misérables here at Lambs and set and lights for Rent at Southwestern College where he teaches technical theatre and design.
 Also a playwright, his romantic comedy The Hit had an extended run at Lamb's Coronado Theatre and then the Horton Grand Theatre and his set for The Hit earned Mike his fifth Patte Award.
 As an actor, Mike has appeared in many shows at Lamb's.
 Favorites include The Hit, Joseph…, Beau Jest, Johnny Pye and the Foolkiller, The Secret Garden, and My Fair Lady.
 He also appeared in Crazy For You at Moonlight.
 TV credits include Wicked, Wicked Games as well as several commercials.
 Mike also designs residential interiors through his business Weekend Makeover.